-There is good evidence to indicate that the process of atherosclerosis can manifest before there are any apparent risk factors.
-In 2017, Fernández-Friera et al. studied 1779 subjects who did not exhibit CVD risk factors and found that plaque or coronary artery calcification were present in 49.7% of these subjects.
-11 The results demonstrate an independent and direct link between LDL-C levels and atherosclerotic burden (Fig 1).
-The findings suggest that many middle-aged individuals with an LDL-C concentration of greater than 50-60 mg/dL (1.3-1.6 mmol/L) are likely to have clinically manifested atherosclerosis.11 These concentrations are currently considered as normal, according to clinical thresholds, which supports the cause for more effective LDL-C lowering, even in individuals without conventional cardiovascular risk factors.
+In 2017, Fernández-Friera et al. studied 1779 subjects who did not exhibit CVD risk factors and found that plaque or coronary artery calcification were present in 49.7% of these subjects.14 The results demonstrate an independent and direct link between LDL-C levels and atherosclerotic burden (Fig 2).
+The findings suggest that many middle-aged individuals with an LDL-C concentration of greater than 50-60 mg/dL (1.3-1.6 mmol/L) are likely to have clinically manifested atherosclerosis.15 These concentrations are currently considered as normal, according to clinical thresholds.
+Fig 2.

-Fig 1.
 Linear relationship between blood LDL-C and presence of atherosclerosis (P<0.001).
 Adapted from Fernández-Friera et al. (2017).11